Effective altruism

 These dynamics, which spring from capital’s insistence on the commodification of necessities, are what turn billions of people into drowning strangers and generate a need for ever-multiplying charitable organizations in the first place.

-There is some cross-talk there (reducing extractive extractive corruption is indeed something that effective altruists argue is a major concern of EA programs).
+There is some cross-talk there (reducing extractive corruption is indeed something that effective altruists argue is a major concern of EA programs).
 But there is still a critique here; marginalist incrementalism can indeed lead to Molochian equilibria.
 Apparently this is called the institutional critique; I should track down a reference for that.

 I am skeptical of incrementalist behaviour in EA myself, and in particular the preference for underwhelming changes with low-risk but unspectacular impact (subsidising mosquito net distribution), versus high-risk, structurally revolutionary changes (Taking land from the elites and giving it to peasants).
-There is an implicit risk aversion there, about which I have Opinions that I should muster. tl;dr risk-aversion is baked in to this model.
+There is an implicit risk aversion there, about which I have Opinions that I should muster. tl;dr risk-aversion is baked into this model.
 Decent decision theory would presumably allow us to favour high-risk, riskier bets whilst still telling us that some charities are inadmissible by any criteria, i.e. that were with high probability a waste of money regardless of risk appetite.
 More recent EA thought has addressed this; see below.

 Also, I do like the fundamental EA insight that opportunity costs are important in charity; I would like to keep that around.